Matho/dockerize-pi-2/Readme.md

 Because I have started the process multiple times, I decided to delete all content in georep volume on ec2 node and tried to do geo-replication again.
 This time via root user.

-After day of waiting, it seems, that the synchronization is not working correctly.
-It ends with empty directories.

 ## Prometheus + Grafana vs Datadog vs Zabbix

 For a long time, I was searching the right solution for the infrastructure monitoring.
 Datadog is very nice